mpkelly/siam/README.md

 </resources>
 ```

 Developers that know JavaScript can easily register their own adapter plugin which can target any platform or SDK they want, including custom systems.
-Here we are just outputting code but Siam could just as easily output Figma or Sketch files for designers to use as their starting point.
+The example here is just outputing code but Siam could just as easily output Figma or Sketch files for designers to use as their starting point.

 ## How can you define Systems?